I can't connect to my server because of network configuration issues, what can I do?

 sudo nano /etc/netplan/50-cloud-init.yaml

-You should then see something like the following:
+You should then see a configuration file similar to the following:

-4. Now you can edit any settings you need, as mentioned before make sure the IP address, subnet mask and default gateway are all correct.
+4. Now you can edit any settings you need.
+As mentioned before, make sure the IP address, subnet mask and default gateway are all correct.

 7. Finally run the following commands to make sure your changes have been saved: